 Vital Signs for Mood Disorders

 Common assessment tools are critical for both arriving at reliable diagnoses and tracking outcomes.
-Currently, a number of different evidence-based tools are used to diagnose depression, bipolar illness and related conditions in research and clinical settings.
-Prior to the formation of the NNDC, there has been no commonly-accepted clinical language to describe and screen for depression, bipolar disorder and related illnesses.
+Currently, a number of different evidence-based tools are used to diagnose depression, bipolar disorder, and related conditions in research and clinical settings.
+Prior to the formation of the NNDC, there has been no commonly-accepted clinical language to describe and screen for depression, bipolar disorder, and related illnesses.